 - Previous internship experience in publishing a plus

 Quirk Books is headquartered on a quiet cobblestone street in the historic Old City district of Philadelphia.
 Quirk publishes just twenty-five books per year and every title is a labor of love.
 Some of our more popular recent titles include the best-selling YA fantasy novel Miss Peregrine’s Home for Peculiar Children, the Edgar Award–winning mystery The Last Policeman, and classroom favorite William Shakespeare’s Star Wars—plus cookbooks, children’s books, art books, gag gifts, pop culture titles, and more.
 Our books are distributed worldwide by Penguin Random House.
 Visit QuirkBooks.com for more information.

 To Apply: Please submit cover letter, resume, and one-page writing sample (such as a blog post, press release, or book review) to firstname.lastname@example.org.

 ON THE SPIRAL STAIRCASE: Check out our monthly blog series to learn more about our staff!

 David Borgenicht, Founder

 Moneka Hewlett, Vice President of Sales

-Rick Chillot, Writer and Editor
+Rick Chillot, Senior Editor